 on Thursdays at 9.30am.
 Please find Zoom log-in details in Pews News.

-At 10.30 every Friday, several of us get together and discuss the theme for the week (communicated in advance).
+At 10.30 every Friday, several of us get together on Zoom with a cup of coffee and discuss the theme for the week (communicated in advance).
 Details from Stephen; Zoom info in Pews News.

 We normally have a range of groups for adults and children.
 Being a member of a weekly housegroup can be a rewarding way to deepen your faith and get to know some people better.
 Several Zoom and WhatsApp Church Groups for adults have already started to keep people in touch and for social support.